smyler3/inventory-manager/README.md

 - Add more context rules or change validators
 - Combine form field prompts and error prompts

+- Check if I can use .toLocaleString() on the validator constants rather than each instance

 - Make a secret password for production
 - Remove console.error logs e.g.console.error("Error editing category:", error); for production